apache/usergrid/docs/user-management/user-management.md

 * [Permissions and roles](../security-and-auth/using-permissions.html)

 ## Group management
 One of the most basic social features of any app is the ability to create groups of users to limit shared access to user or other app data.
-The default group entity in API BaaS was designed for this exact purpose.
-Associate a user with as many groups or sub-groups as you need, then apply permissions or roles to define shared access to API BaaS data.
+The default group entity in Usergrid was designed for this exact purpose.
+Associate a user with as many groups or sub-groups as you need, then apply permissions or roles to define shared access to Usergrid data.

 Learn more about: